ForgeRock/secret-agent/README.md

 Please refer to the [GCP Documentation](https://cloud.google.com/secret-manager/docs/reference/libraries?hl=nl#cloud-console) for instructions on how to create a service account with the necessary permissions to access the GCP Secrets Manager.
 The `secret-agent` needs access to read/write secrets.
 This can be achieved by assigning the `Secret Manager Admin` role to the service account provided.

+The credentials are provided to the operator using a kubernetes secret under the `GOOGLE_CREDENTIALS_JSON` data key.
+The name of this secret is provided in `spec.appConfig.credentialsSecretName`.
+The referenced Kubernetes secret must be present in the same namespace as the SAC.

-Once these credentials are made available to the operator using `GOOGLE_APPLICATION_CREDENTIALS`, the next step is to configure the GCP Secret Manager in the `SecretAgentConfiguration`.
+Once these credentials are posted to a Kubernetes secret, the next step is to configure the GCP Secret Manager using the `SecretAgentConfiguration`.

 For example, the following configuration targets GCP Secret Manager for the `example-project-id` project: